 - 4 Minutes to read

-SuccessFactors version 2 is currently being supported and is in beta.
+SuccessFactors version 2 is currently being supported

 This provides a general description of SuccessFactors and its capabilities.